-After the swearing in ceremony, Gomez congratulated both Gelin and his family.
+After the swearing-in ceremony, Gomez congratulated both Gelin and his family.
 “I didn’t think I was a shoo-in,” said Gomez to Tamarac Talk, “However, I’m pleased to get back to work and be back in service.”
-She noted that on Monday the city had a workshop and she was ready to study the agenda for the meeting.
+She noted that the city had a workshop on Monday, and she was ready to study the agenda for the meeting.

-“I’m thrilled that the commission picked the candidate that was as qualified as Gomez and I ‘m sure that she will serve the district well for the remainder of her term,” said Recall Organizer and Tamarac resident Alvin Entin.
-“I was impressed with the credentials of Mr Gelin and wondered why he never addressed his failure to sign the recall petition.
+“I’m thrilled that the commission picked the candidate that was as qualified as Gomez, and I ‘m sure that she will serve the district well for the remainder of her term,” said Recall Organizer and Tamarac resident Alvin Entin.
+“I was impressed with the credentials of Mr. Gelin and wondered why he never addressed his failure to sign the recall petition.
 I believe that anybody interested in serving district two should have taken a stand on that issue one way or another.”

 The commissioners urged Gelin to stay involved with the city and run in 2014, which he said he might consider.